Dimension Data: Products and services

 Dimension Data provides information technology products and services, such as those for data centers, security, network integration and management and Microsoft support.
 The company is placing its primary focus on four service areas.
 These include: digital infrastructure, hybrid cloud, workspaces for tomorrow, and cybersecurity.

 In addition to offering the sale of physical data centers, it provides operation, management, transformation, and relocation of such data centers.
 Dimension Data also manages and operates servers and storage and provides backup services in case of damage or disaster.
 In 2016 in association with the Amaury Sports Organization, Dimension Data overhauled the digital infrastructure for the Tour de France.
 The company added big data upgrades that allowed for new technologies like data capture, race coordination, improved graphics, and analytics.

 Hybrid cloud

 Dimension Data provides both public and private cloud computing servers.
 They also offer a hybrid cloud in which customers can choose which resources are public or private.
 Data can be stored on a customer's own servers or Dimension Data's servers.
 The company operates locations including Johannesburg, Sydney, and London.

 Cybersecurity

 Dimension Data provides cybersecurity for businesses on an enterprise scale.
 This includes infrastructure security, governance and compliance, risk assessment, and a variety of other cybersecurity services.
 It also offers services for mobile security and data leakage prevention.

 Managed Networking and Collaboration

-Dimension Data offers platform-based managed networking and collaboration, which include: the design, implementation and proactive support SD-WAN, SASE, LAN, edge networking and cloud voice.
-With hardware tech/attach and underlay aggregation, Dimension Data offers MEA enterprise clients proactive management of their network, as a service, via its globally delivered SPEKTRA-powered technology.
+Dimension Data offers managed networking and collaboration which support SD-WAN, SASE, LAN, edge networking and cloud voice.